 **p<0.01

 The regression model for the prediction of self-efficacy for learning was statistically significant (F(5, 257)) = 64.81, p<0.01).
 The predictive variables explained 33% of the variance in self-efficacy for learning.
 In the second step, the association between emotional stability and self-efficacy for learning was reduced when cultural empathy was included in the model as a mediator variable.
-The results indicate that cultural empathy is a partial mediator of the association between emotional stability and self-efficacy for learning.
-Our results indicate that cultural empathy mediates the association between social competence and self-efficacy for learning, and between emotional stability and self-efficacy for learning.
+The results indicate that cultural empathy partially mediates the association between emotional stability and self-efficacy for learning.
+Our results indicate that cultural empathy mediates the association between social competence and self-efficacy for learning and between emotional stability and self-efficacy for learning.

 We found a significant positive correlation between emotional stability and technological learning (rs=0.26, p<0.01), and collaborative learning (rs=0.22, p<0.01).
 Students with higher emotional stability had higher technological and collaborative learning.
 Because the test is bidirectional, it is also true that higher technological and collaborative learning is associated with higher emotional stability.